-The Company was incorporated on June 7, 2006 by Certificate of Incorporation issued pursuant to the provisions of the Business Corporations Act of British Columbia under the name "Search Capital Inc." On May 3, 2007 the Company completed its initial public offering and then began trading on the TSX Venture Exchange (the "Exchange") on May 7, 2007 as a Capital Pool Company as defined by policy 2.4 under the symbol SCH.P.
-The Company acquired 100% of the issued and outstanding shares of Alterra by way of Share Exchange Agreement and Alterra has become a wholly-owned subsidiary of the Company.
-The transaction constituted the Company's Qualifying Transaction (the "QT"), as defined by the Exchange, and the Company is no longer a Capital Pool Company.
+The Company was incorporated on June 7, 2006 under the Business Corporations Act of British Columbia under the name "Search Capital Inc." On May 3, 2007 the Company completed its initial public offering.
+It began trading on the TSX Venture Exchange (the "Exchange") on May 7, 2007 as a Capital Pool Company.
+On October 24, 2008, the Company acquired 100% of the issued and outstanding shares of Alterra Resources Inc. ("Alterra") and Alterra became a wholly-owned subsidiary of the Company.
+The transaction constituted the Company's Qualifying Transaction (the "QT"), as defined by the Exchange, and the Company ceased to be a Capital Pool Company.
+The Company resumed trading on the Exchange on October 27, 2008 under its changed name, "Search Minerals Inc" and under the symbol "SMY.V."